-- A. Violating any tribal or federal law or municipal ordinance, as such as: Accessing or transmitting pornography of any kind, obscene depictions, harmful materials, materials that encourage others to violate the law, confidential information or copyrighted materials; - A. Criminal activities that can be punished under law; - B. Selling or purchasing illegal items or substances; - C. The unauthorized collection of email addresses ("harvesting") of email addresses from the Global Address List and other School directories; - D. Obtaining and/or using anonymous email sites; spamming; spreading viruses; - E. Circumvention of the School's Technology Protection Measure/filter to access blocked sites; - F. Disclosure of minor's personal information without proper authorization; - G. Student's disclosure of personal information such as the students' name, address, phone number, password to social security number, to other users when engaging in online activities including but not limited to chat rooms, email, social networking web sites. - 1.
-Causing harm to others or damage to their property, such as; Using profane, abusive, or impolite language; threatening, harassing, bullying or making damaging or false statements about others or accessing, transmitting, or downloading offensive, harassing, or disparaging materials; - 2.
-Deleting, copying, modifying, or forgoing other users' names, emails, files, or data; disguising one's identity, impersonate other users, or sending anonymous email; - 3.
-Damaging computer equipment, files, data or the network in any way, including intentionally accessing, transmitting or downloading computer viruses or other harmful files or programs, or disrupting any computer system performance. - 4.
-Using any School computer to pursue "hacking" internal or external to the School, or attempting to access information protected by privacy laws; or - 5.
-Accessing, transmitting or downloading large files, including "chain letters" or any type of "pyramid schemes" - J. Engaging in uses that jeopardize access or lead to unauthorized access into others' accounts or other computer networks, such as: - 1.
-Using another's account password (s) or identifier (s); - 2.
-Interfering with other users' ability to access their account (s); - 3.
-Disclosing your own or anyone's password to others or allowing them to use your or another's account;
+- a.
+Violating any tribal or applicable federal law, such as: accessing or transmitting pornography of any kind, obscene depictions, harmful materials, materials that encourage others to violate the law, confidential information, or copyrighted materials; - b.
+Criminal activities that can be punished under law; - c.
+Selling or purchasing illegal items or substances; - d.
+The unauthorized collection of email addresses ("harvesting") from the Global Address List and other School directories: - e.
+Obtaining and/or using anonymous email sites; spamming; spreading viruses; - f.
+Circumvention of the School's Technology Protection Measure/filter to access blocked sites; - g.
+Disclosure of minor's personal information without proper authorization; - h.
+Student's disclosure of personal information such as the students' name, address, phone number, password, or social security number to other users when engaging in online activities including but not limited to chat rooms, email, social networking web sites. - i.
+Causing harm to others or damage to their property, such as; - 1) using profane, abusive, or impolite language; threatening, harassing, bullying or making damaging or false statements about others or accessing, transmitting, or downloading offensive, harassing, or disparaging materials; - 2) Deleting, copying, modifying, or forging other users' names, emails, files, or data; disguising one's identity, impersonating other users, or sending anonymous email: - 3) Damaging computer equipment, files, data, or the network in any way, including intentionally accessing, transmitting, or downloading computer viruses or other harmful files or programs, or disrupting any computer system performance. - 4) Using any School computer to pursue "hacking" internal or external to the School, or attempting to access information protected by privacy laws; or - 5) Accessing, transmitting, or downloading large files, including "chain letters" or any type of "pyramid schemes" - j.
+Engaging in uses that jeopardize access or lead to unauthorized access into others' accounts or other computer networks, such as:

+Using another's account password(s) or identifier(s);

+- 1) Interfering with other users' ability to access their account(s); - 2) Disclosing your own or anyone's password to others or allowing them to use your or another's account;

-K. Using the network or Internet for Commercial purposes:
+k.
+Using the network or Internet for Commercial purposes:

-- 1. Using the internet for personal financial gain; - 2.
-Using the Internet for personal advertising, promotion, or financial gain; or - 3.
-Conducting for-profit business activities and/or engaging in non-government related fundraising or public relations activities such as solicitation for religious purposes, lobbying for personal political purposes.
+- 1) Using the internet for personal financial gain; - 2) Using the Internet for personal advertising, promotion, or financial gain; or - 3) Conducting for-profit business activities and/or engaging in non-government related fundraising or public relations activities such as solicitation for religious purposes, lobbying for personal political purposes.

-V. Off-Premise Use of Network
+5. Off-Premises Use of Network

-Students under the age of 18 should only access School-assigned email accounts and/or other Network components including but not limited to school-assigned computers such as laptops, tablets or e-readers off to School premises if a parent or legal guardian supervises their usage at all times.
-The student's parent or guardian is responsible for monitoring the minor's off-premise use of the Network and ensuring such use complies with this AUP.
+Students under the age of eighteen (18) should only access School-assigned email accounts and/or other Network components including but not limited to school-assigned computers such as laptops, tablets, or e-readers off School premises if a parent or legal guardian supervises their usage at all times.
+The student's parent or guardian is responsible for monitoring the minor's off-premises use of the Network and ensuring such use complies with this AUP.